golebier/WaldoPhotosEngineeringProject/README.md

 I used Spark Scala App but to simplify you can execute it from REPL: spark-shell --master <your master> --jars <path>/sanselan-0.97-incubator.jar,<parh>/commons-imaging-1.0-R1534292.jar -i WaldoPhotosEngineeringProjectApp.scala

+# A simple version is finished.
+# I have problem with serialization on exception.
+# I'll find it next time!

+Uncommented lines for one URL shows flow for one URL/JPG